HoomanRamezani/grasp-proposition-net/README.md

 ## Next Steps
 ### Further preprocessing
-- Real World Testing: Plans are underway to deploy the network on actual robotic arms to validate its performance in real-world settings.
+- **Real World Testing**: Plans are underway to deploy the network on actual robotic arms to validate its performance in real-world settings.
-- Real World Testing: Plans are underway to deploy the network on actual robotic arms to validate its performance in real-world settings.
+- **Real World Testing**: Plans are underway to deploy the network on actual robotic arms to validate its performance in real-world settings.
 Improved DataLoader: Enhancements to the DataLoader will be made to incorporate a more physics-aware understanding of objects, further improving the accuracy and reliability of grasp point predictions.Improved DataLoader: Enhancements to the DataLoader will be made to incorporate a more physics-aware understanding of objects, further improving the accuracy and reliability of grasp point predictions.

 ### Widening the scope
-- Broader Dataset: We aim to extend the training dataset to include over 1000 different everyday objects, ensuring that the model generalizes well across various contexts.
+- **Broader Dataset**: We aim to extend the training dataset to include over 1000 different everyday objects, ensuring that the model generalizes well across various contexts.
-- Continuous Learning: Implementing mechanisms for the model to continually learn and adapt to new objects and environments over time.
+- **Continuous Learning**: Implementing mechanisms for the model to continually learn and adapt to new objects and environments over time.